 Although these practices saw me through some very trying times, slipping back to old habits was a wake up call.
 And just when I had the resolve to get to the bottom of my sleep issues, I got the neighbours from hell that made so much noise I couldn’t sleep.
 So by the time we started to ease out of lockdown 3 I knew I had to get to the root cause of my sleep issues, for the sake of my sanity and energy levels.

 In my next blog I will be diving into the role of Aromatherapy in my sleep journey, my recommended oils and blends to aid sleep and the science behind sleep and mental health.
-As well, we will be hearing from Nutritionist Alice Godfrey on how diet affects sleep and Baby expert Natalie Jackman on sleep tips for Mums with small kids.
+As well, we will be hearing from Nutritionist Alice Godfrey on how diet affects sleep and a Child Sleep expert, on sleep tips for parents with small kids.